-A true hybrid mattress contains a 2-inch comfort layer with a coiled support layer— other so-called hybrids are only combinations of memory foam and latex, but because they do not contain support coils, they are not true hybrids.
-A hybrid mattress is a great choice for potential shoppers because of its pressure-relieving foam and good edge support.
+A true hybrid mattress contains a 2-inch comfort layer with a coiled support layer.
+Other so-called hybrids are only combinations of memory foam and latex.
+Because they do not contain support coils, they are not true hybrids.
+Hybrids are good because of their pressure-relieving foam and excellent edge support.

 Materials Inside a Hybrid Mattress